pythonph/pycon-organizer-manual/documentation.md

 ## Responsibilities

-The Documentation committee is responsible for:
+The Documentation team is responsible for:

 - Finding a local videographer and photographer for PyCon
 - social media exposure (facebook, twitter, etc).